jsboak/terraform-workflow-step/README.md

       filename=hello.txt
       ```
 3. Run the Job and verify that the `hello.txt` file is created in the working directory with the contents "Hello from Rundeck!".

+## Enhancements to Add

+1. Backup existing main.tf before overwriting
+2. Support for multiple .tf files
+3. Validation of the HCL before writing
+4. Different naming conventions for the .tf file?